wincent/masochist/content/wiki/Import statement ordering.md

 import {a} from 'foo';
 ```

-Part of the rationale is that we shouldn't have to move an import just because we add to or remove from the list on the left-hand-side; this keeps diffs small; eg:
+Part of the rationale is that we shouldn't have to move an import just because we add to or remove from the list of specifiers on the left-hand-side; this keeps diffs small; eg:

 ```diff
  import {something} from 'a';